 PROJECTS in ZIMBABWE, AFRICA

-In Zimbabwe, Sally Foundation's mission is to:
+In Zimbabwe, Africa, Sally Foundation's mission is to:

 provide assistance to disadvantaged communities or groups of people to improve their life through training, use of drama and other communication tools, education, food supply, fostering employment and business prospects and day to day matters of health and water.